 When giving presentations on bird feeding, I’m often asked about which type of peanuts people should use in their feeders.
 People typically aren’t sure which birds prefer each type of peanut, and they want to be sure to offer the birds the type that will be most popular.
-Here is a quick guide to the birds that prefer each type of peanut.
+Here is a quick guide to the birds that prefer shelled peanuts and peanuts in the shell.

-Peanuts in the Shell
+Peanuts in the Shell for Birds

-I personally think that Shelled Peanuts are the better type of peanut to offer.
+I personally think that shelled peanuts for birds are the better type of peanut to offer.
 Since they’ve been shelled, all of the birds are able to eat it without too much trouble.
 Many species will take advantage of the high protein content of peanuts especially during times of very cold temperatures.
 Some of the most common species that make use of my shelled peanut feeder are chickadees, titmice, nuthatches, and woodpeckers.